S1M0N38/medium-scraper/README.md

 - **Description** this spider populate the post_id column of the post table

-- **Arguments** if no arguemnt is provide, this spider start scraping the whole site starting from the foundation year of Medium.
-Otherwise you can specify the date you want to scrape.
+- **Arguments** if no arguemnt is provide, this spider start scraping the whole site starting from the foundation year of Medium and save all the data in the `medium.db` file.
+With spider arguments (`-a`) you can specify year, month and day.
+With settings arguments (`-s`) you can specify the name of the SQLite database.
+Of course you have to create the .db (e.g. `cp example.db another_database.db`)

 - **Examples**
   - `scrapy crawl post_id`